GS-IR: 3D Gaussian Splatting for Inverse Rendering: Abstract

 \section{Abstract}

-We propose GS-IR, a novel inverse rendering approach based on 3D Gaussian Splatting (GS) that leverages forward mapping volume rendering to achieve photorealistic novel view synthesis and relighting results.
-Unlike previous works that use implicit neural representations and volume rendering (\eg NeRF), which suffer from low expressive power and high computational complexity, we extend GS, a top-performance representation for novel view synthesis, to estimate scene geometry, surface material, and environment illumination from multi-view images captured under unknown lighting conditions.
-There are two main problems when introducing GS to inverse rendering: 1) GS does not support producing plausible normal natively; 2) forward mapping (\eg rasterization and splatting) cannot trace the occlusion like backward mapping (\eg ray tracing).
-To address these challenges, our GS-IR proposes an efficient optimization scheme that incorporates a depth-derivation-based regularization for normal estimation and a baking-based occlusion to model indirect lighting.
-The flexible and expressive GS representation allows us to achieve fast and compact geometry reconstruction, photorealistic novel view synthesis, and effective physically-based rendering.
-We demonstrate the superiority of our method over baseline methods through qualitative and quantitative evaluations on various challenging scenes.
+We propose GS-IR, a novel inverse rendering approach based on 3D Gaussian Splatting (3DGS) that leverages forward mapping volume rendering to achieve photorealistic novel view synthesis and relighting results.
+Unlike previous works that use implicit neural representations and volume rendering (\eg NeRF), which suffer from low expressive power and high computational complexity, we extend 3DGS, a top-performance representation for novel view synthesis, to estimate scene geometry, surface material, and environment illumination from multi-view images captured under unknown lighting conditions.
+There are two main problems when introducing 3DGS to inverse rendering: 1) 3DGS does not support producing plausible normal natively; 2) forward mapping (\eg rasterization and splatting) cannot trace the occlusion like backward mapping (\eg ray tracing).
+To address these challenges, our GS-IR proposes an efficient optimization scheme incorporating a depth-derivation-based regularization for normal estimation and a baking-based occlusion to model indirect lighting.
+The flexible and expressive 3DGS representation allows us to achieve fast and compact geometry reconstruction, photorealistic novel view synthesis, and effective physically-based rendering.
+We demonstrate the superiority of our method over baseline methods through qualitative and quantitative evaluations of various challenging scenes.
 The source code is available at \url{https://github.com/lzhnb/GS-IR}.